diegopedrazas96/LaravelVuejobPortal/commit.md

-unread component created on 4/17/2018
+post model and database set on 4/18/2018